 Exercise is the first step in preventing sciatica.
-That’s the word from Dr. Hooman Melamed, a board certified Orthopaedic Spine Surgeon and Director of Scoliosis at DISC Sports and Spine Center in Marina Del Rey.
+That’s the word from Dr. Rojeh Melikian, a board certified Orthopaedic Spine Surgeon at DISC Sports and Spine Center in Marina Del Rey.

 Not all back pain emanates from injury.
 In fact, according to a New York Times article on sciatica, in the majority of back pain cases, the causes are unknown.
 But as more young adults are showing signs of disc deterioration (one third of adults over 20) and the aging population’s decreasing bone density, increasing weight and lack of exercise combine to increase their risk of sciatica, DISC Sports & Spine Center is recommending a holistic approach to preventing and treating back pain.